Marugannwg/ShareGPT92k_user_linguistic_mining/README.md

 - Same toolkit also used for a Two-step Chain of Thought for summary generation
 - Human coding interface for manual message labeling \human_labeling.py -- for accuracy and robustness check

-## Data Processing Pipeline

-1. **Raw Data**: ShareGPT92K dataset in JSON format
+**Raw Data**: ShareGPT92K dataset in JSON format
-2. **Processing**:
-   - NLP analysis via `full_nlp.py`
-   - Sentiment analysis
-   - OpenAI API processing for advanced features
-3. **Intermediate Storage**:
-   - Processed conversations stored in `sampled_enriched_data/` as individual JSONs
+- Raw data is cleaned and processed into batch, and go through the NLP analysis and customized OpenAI API labeling process **Sample Intermediate Storage**: Processed conversations stored in `sampled_enriched_data/` as individual JSONs
-   - Enables batch processing and scalability
-4. **Final Output**:
-   - Compiled into `merged_df_with_clusters.7z`
-   - Ready for EDA and visualization
+- Sample json outcome for each conversation

-### full_nlp.py
-- Comprehensive NLP processing module
+**Final Output**: Combined all processed conversations into `merged_df_with_clusters.7z` -- Use the pickle file inside for visualization
+- This version include:
+   - Token count
-- Multi-threaded conversation analysis
+   - VADER sentiment analysis
-- Feature extraction and aggregation
-- Language detection and processing

-### human_labeling.py
-Interactive interface for manual message labeling:
+   - User of pronouns (first person, second person)
-- Expressive/directive speech act labeling
+   - Expressiveness and anthropomorphism labeling (GPT-4o multi-shot result)
-- Progress saving functionality
-- Navigation between messages
-- Quality control for automated labeling
+   - Summary and domain topic keyword labeling (GPT-4o CoT)
+   - Clustering results based on domain topic keywords -- Each human input is assigned to one or more clusters representing similar topics (k=50), detail see this [csv](./processed_data/clustering_result_references/domain_clusters_detailed.csv))

-### visualization.ipynb
+### Visualization

-Jupyter notebook for:
+- see [visualization.ipynb](./visualization.ipynb); Jupyter notebook for: visualing clustering results, pattern analysis...
-- Data exploration
-- Feature visualization
-- Pattern analysis
-- Result presentation

 ## Setup and Usage